 Vania Leveille is a senior legislative counsel for the American Civil Liberties Union Washington Legislative Office, serving as its advocate for women’s rights, reproductive rights and health.
 Through her advocacy on Capitol Hill and with federal agencies, Leveille works to expand and protect women’s choices and opportunities.
 Most recently, she led the ACLU’s work on the Shaheen Amendment, which successfully repealed a decades-long ban on certain reproductive health care coverage for servicewomen and military dependents.
 Before joining the ACLU, Leveille held several positions in the nonprofit and private sectors.
 She served as the Government Relations Officer at Reading is Fundamental, the nation’s oldest children’s literacy organization and as national program director at the National Mentoring Partnership, where she created public private partnerships that served at-risk youths.
 She co-founded DC Cares, which connects volunteers with opportunities to serve the D.C. community.
 DC Cares is modeled after New York Cares, where Leveille served as assistant director.
 Leveille also worked as a commercial litigator in New York law firms and clerked for the Honorable Judge George Bundy Smith in the New York State Court of Appeals, the state’s highest court.

-A daughter of rural Missouri, Claire McCaskill has earned a reputation in the U.S. Senate as an independent, plain-spoken fighter for accountability in government, fiscal responsibility, and a strong national defense.
+A daughter of rural Missouri, Claire McCaskill has earned a reputation in the U.S. Senate as an independent, plain-spoken fighter for accountability in government, financial services and credit card processing reform, fiscal responsibility, and a strong national defense.
 As a former courtroom prosecutor, Claire is also no stranger to the fight for justice for survivors of sexual assault.
 Claire started out as a young assistant prosecutor in Kansas City, where she specialized in prosecuting sex crimes.
 Later, as the first woman to serve as Jackson County Prosecutor, she established a first-of-its kind domestic violence unit for the Kansas City region.
 Claire continued raising the level of accountability in Missouri as the state’s Auditor, and later took on her own party establishment, becoming the first person to ever defeat a sitting Missouri Governor in a primary election.

 In 2006, when Claire became the first woman elected to the U.S. Senate from Missouri, she brought that same fight for accountability to the halls of Congress.
 As a senior member of the Senate Armed Services Committee, Claire shined a light on inadequate responses to assaults at Missouri’s own Fort Leonard Wood.
 She highlighted the issue of sexual assault at the confirmation hearings of both Robert Gates and Leon Panetta, and has consistently used Senate hearings to grill military leaders about combating the pervasive problem.
 Claire has also worked each year to shape National Defense Authorization bills to better confront sexual assaults in the ranks, and better protect survivors.